Hans Sloane: Physician, collector and botanist

-Enslaved people assisted Sloane in acquiring some of his precious specimens, meaning they were fundamental to his long and prosperous collecting career.
+Enslaved people assisted Sloane in acquiring some of his precious specimens.
+In some cases, their knowledge and skills were fundamental to Sloane’s discoveries.
+They played a key part in enabling Sloane’s long and prosperous collecting career.

-Written records also reveal that Sloane described various aspects of enslaved Africans' lives and collected their cultural artefacts.
+Written records also reveal that Sloane described various aspects of enslaved Africans’ lives and collected their cultural artefacts, including musical instruments.
 His writings touch on the slave trade as well as the transfer of plants by slave traders from West Africa to Jamaica.